deathbybandaid/piadvanced/README.md

 * Setting up / mounting a usb device for permanent storage.
 * Email server
 * A way to load in a pihole teleport.
-* Since the install uses multiple variables, it may be possible to make a secondary script for an ultra-fast re-install (using the same variable) on the same device with the same device.
+* Since the install uses multiple variables, it may be possible to make a secondary script for an ultra-fast re-install (using the same variables) on the same device.

 ## Instructions